Visuo-Haptic Object Perception for Robots: An Overview: Introduction

 \section{Introduction}

-Vision is crucial for object perception in both humans and robotics.
-However, there are some cases where the sole reliance on this sensory modality is limiting.
-For example, how successfully this task can be performed is significantly determined by the camera's quality that provides the image data and environmental conditions such as lighting.
-Nevertheless, even with the best hardware and under ideal conditions in the scene, translucent, reflecting, and occluded objects pose some serious challenges.
+In humans, vision is the most important source of information for object perception.
+However, haptic feedback is crucial, too.
+The challenges posed by the absence of vision can be easily experienced by anyone just by trying to perform daily tasks blindfolded or in the dark.
+Less common is to experience the lack of haptic perception.
+Frigid fingers, caused by either coldness (e.g., frostnip or frostbite) or specific health conditions (e.g., anaemia), are one example; simply wearing thick gloves is another one, although the impairment is less evident.
+Early scientific experiments conducted by \cite{Westling1984Factors} have shown how simple manipulation tasks, such as lighting a match, become almost impossible if the tactile feedback is removed by temporarily anaesthetizing the fingertips.

-Also, there are object properties that cannot be perceived using (only) vision, but are indeed very distinguishing, such as weight, material, or texture.
+The situation is similar for robots.
+While vision is a primary source of information, some important object properties cannot be perceived using (only) vision, such as weight, material, or texture.
 Imagine the case of a robot sorting boxes based on whether they are empty or not without inspecting their content.
-Such a robot can only do this job if it can perceive the weight of the boxes.
-Additionally, vision feedback might not be the most efficient for object manipulation even when complemented with force feedback, e.g., akin to manipulating objects while wearing thick globes.
-These examples demonstrate that multiple sensory modalities can help resolve such perceptual ambiguities.
+Such a robot can only do this job if it can perceive the weight of the boxes, both to adjust the grip force (also combining the perceived friction coefficient, i.e., by feeling the texture) and to correctly classify the boxes.
+In addition, even for properties that are well detected by vision, such as the position or shape of the object, there are cases in which the sole reliance on this sensory modality is limiting, for example in settings characterized by unpredictable changes in the lighting conditions, or when dealing with translucent, reflecting, and occluded objects.
+Relying on multiple sensory modalities can help resolve these perceptual ambiguities.

-Moreover, applications such as robotic grasping, smart prostheses, and surgical robots require sensing technologies complementary to vision.

 The idea of integrating vision and touch was first proposed by \cite{Allen1984Surface} to generate descriptions of object surfaces. \cite{Allen1988Integrating} extended this idea to encompass the whole object recognition task.
 Since then, much work has been done on recognizing and manipulating objects based on one modality, i.e., based on either vision or haptics alone (Please refer to, e.g., \cite{Zhao2019Object, Fanello2017Visual, Guo2016Deep, Du2021VisionBased} for an extensive overview of visual object perception and \cite{Seminara2019Active, Luo2017Robotic, Kappassov2015Tactile} for an extensive overview of haptic object perception).
 Despite the significant progress achieved in the field based on either visual or haptic information, the combination thereof has attracted less attention in comparison, e.g., \cite{Liu2017Recent, Yang2015Object}.